MilanGranat/rust-wallpaper/README.md

 - If you change the JSON config while the service is running, it will reload the config on the next run.
 - Currently only works with **GNOME**.
 - This project was created as a home project to learn **Rust**.
 It's my first Rust project, so it's not perfect, but it gets the job done.

+## Updating

+- When updating, just repull the repository and run ./redeploy